GMOD/jbrowse-components/CONTRIBUTING.md

 "Downloads" section.
 Finally, once you have confirmed that the build artifacts from all four workflows have been added to the release, click "Publish release."

-Also, it is important as a final manual step for the release process to try to install and use @jbrowse/react-linear-genome-view after release because we need to ensure that the package does not have any unsatified imports, which can only be revealed currently by installing it manually.

 ## Monorepo code organization

 JBrowse 2 code is organized as a monorepo using [lerna](https://lerna.js.org/)